1. Home Warranties

 technician repairing washer

-Most washing machine repairs cost between $150 and $500, but it typically takes a professional evaluation to know exactly how much a repair will cost.
+A broken washing machine can disrupt your weekly routine, forcing you to shell out money at a laundromat.
+Most washing machine repairs cost between $150 and $500, but you’ll need a professional evaluation to know exactly how much a repair will cost.
 To get a better idea of what your repair may set you back, we surveyed eight appliance repair professionals from around the country for information on real-world costs.

 Key insights